ZhianMai/Multi-threading-in-Java/README.md

 # Multithreading in Java

-This repo is a collection of multithreading concept demo and its applications in Java.
+This repo contains multithreading concept demo and its applications in Java.

 ## Contents
 - ### [Thread Basics](#thread_basis)